-The alcohol rehab programs at Seasons In Malibu starts with detox and carries through to aftercare.
+The alcohol rehab programs at Seasons In Malibu start with detox and carry through to aftercare.
 The alcohol treatment centers on our philosophy of systemic treatment.
 Read more about what to expect when you enter our alcohol recovery programs and why it is considered on of the best rehab centers in the US.

 Upon arrival at Seasons alcohol rehab programs, you will be seen immediately by an MD that specializes in addiction medicine and alcohol detox with many years of experience in this process and they will carefully assess your risk and closely monitor your detox process.

-We are a California State licensed, CARF accredited, world-class treatment center, licensed in both substance abuse and mental health, celebrating over 12 years of service.
-We will stay with you every step of the way, working with you to get your life back on track before, during, and after your residential stay at our Malibu alcohol treatment centers.
+We are a California State licensed, CARF accredited, worlds best rehabilitation center, licensed in both substance abuse and mental health, celebrating over 12 years of service.
+We will stay with you every step of the way, working with you to get your life back on track before, during, and after your residential stay at our Malibu top rehab centers.